 Most impactful use of the survey data for GMIT

-An excel dashboard to allow easy access to open-ended questions from StudentSurvey.ie has also been developed.
+An excel dashboard to allow easy access to open-ended questions from StudentSurvey.ie has been developed.

-- GMIT encourages the use of StudentSurvey.ie feedback to, among other
+- GMIT encourages the use of StudentSurvey.ie feedback to, among others.

 - Highlight good practice in individual Schools that other Schools might learn from.

 - Highlight areas where students might feel particularly challenged to see what supports we might be put in place.

 - We encourage Schools and programme boards to use the StudentSurvey.ie feedback to inform School Reviews and Programmatic Reviews.

 - Highlight areas for enhancement.